 Even in Florence, crime rates are low to moderate and much lower than in most British cities.
 And, remember, this is the region’s capital and a tourist-heavy area, so other towns are much safer.

 The main concern with crime in Florence is theft, both from homes and vehicles.
 This is understandable and is often the case in cities anyway, particularly in places favored by tourists.
 But in small towns and villages, many residents leave their doors unlocked, which should tell you something about their perception of crime in the area.

 In short, you shouldn’t be concerned about safety in Florence if you don’t have concerns about your current home.
 Crime rates in Florence are likely lower, and once you integrate into the local community, you’ll have plenty of people watching out for your safety.

 English is widely spoken in Tuscany due to the tourism industry.
 This is particularly true in places like Florence and Pisa and in coastal towns, as these are where many tourists visit.

-You will find that small towns and villages finding somebody who speaks good English might be more difficult.
+You will find that in small towns and villages, finding somebody who speaks good English might be more difficult.
 Learning a bit of Italian before moving will make life a lot easier, even if you just pick up a few simple phrases to start with.

 The pros and cons of living in Tuscany